int128/gradle-ssh-plugin/user-guide.md

 * If stream is omitted, it means any.

 Rules will be evaluated in order.
 First rule has the highest priority.

-### Operation settings

-Following settings can be passed to operation methods.

-* `dryRun` - Dry run flag.
-If true, performs no action.
-Default is false.
-* `pty` - Requests PTY allocation if true.
-Default is false.
-Only valid for command execution.
-* `logging` -  Turns off logging of standard output and error if false. e.g. hiding credential.
-Default is true.
-* `outputLogLevel` - Log level of standard output while command execution.
-Default is `LogLevel.QUIET`.
-* `errorLogLevel` - Log level of standard error while command execution.
-Default is `LogLevel.ERROR`.
-* `encoding` - Encoding of input and output for executing commands.
-Default is UTF-8.
-* `interaction` - Specifies interaction with the stream _(since v0.3.1)_.
-Default is no interaction.

 Global settings